PrincetonUniversity/STELLOPT/BEAMS3D.md

 It is important to note that neutral beam lines are defined by two points.
 The first index of the array is the beam number, the second defines the two points.
 The first point (X,1) is the origin on the beam.
 The second points (X,2) defines the beamline from that origin.
+Specifying the -beamlet input parameter will take precedent over this.

 ![ Diagram of neutral beam parameters showing how ASIZE\_BEAMS, DIV\_BEAMS, and ADIST\_BEAMS are used to initialise neutral particles.](images/beam_diagram.jpg )